scottcase3374/primetoolkit/README.md

 ## Limitations / issues
 There are some limitations in with the current design.
-- The cache isn't leveraged very well.
-It was only used to validate that no gaps in primes existed.
-- Running the application implies regenerating all the primes each time.
 - The current data structures are fairly memory efficient but still drastically limit the maximum number of primes that can be manipulated.
 The total number of primes managed is related to the amount of system memory on a single computer.